Are you ready to find affordable permanent life insurance? Guaranteed Universal Life (GUL) insurance might be your answer.

 Guaranteed Universal Life Insurance for Seniors

-We often recommend guaranteed universal life insurance to seniors seeking lifetime protection without investment complexities.
+We often recommend guaranteed universal life insurance for seniors seeking lifetime protection without investment complexities.

 Coverage starts at $25,000, and many insurers offer better rates when you choose $50,000 or more in coverage.
 These policies work perfectly for covering final expenses or leaving a meaningful gift for your loved ones.

-We also offer flexible options.
-If you want to reduce your premiums, we can design policies that cover you until a specific age – such as 90 or 95 – instead of lifetime coverage.
+We also offer flexible options to lower premiums, such as policies that cover you until age 90 or 95 instead of lifetime coverage.

-For instance, a $100,000 universal life policy for men typically costs significantly less when choosing coverage to age 90 or 95 rather than 100.
+Here is an example of a $100,000 GUL policy for men that costs significantly less when choosing coverage until age 90 or 95 rather than 100.

 $100,000 GUL Insurance Rates for Seniors

-At Affordable Life USA, we are passionate about finding you the best permanent coverage at the most competitive rates.
+At Affordable Life USA, we’re committed to helping you find the best permanent coverage at unbeatable rates.

-We have included rate charts for both men and women to help you evaluate the best options for your family’s needs!
+Check out our rate charts for men and women to find the best options for your family!

 GUL Life Insurance Rates for Men